JMDKC/personal-site-gatsby/content/posts/2020-07-17-gallery-entrances.md

 ![a parisian gallery entrance](/media/gallery-entrances-10.jpg)

 High on the list despite being open to the street because of a) its aggressively truncated opening hours and b) the murderous staircase to its basement, which requires the visitor to have both an excellent sense of balance and considerable calf strength.
-I think my ratio of visits during opening hours, according to the gallery's listing Google Maps, and the gallery actually being open, is about one in four.
+I think my ratio of visits during opening hours, according to the gallery's listing on Google Maps, and the gallery actually being open, is about one in four.

 ### Marian Goodman